Codecademy/docs/content/css/concepts/color-functions/terms/rgba/rgba.md

 ---
-Title: "rgba"
+Title: "rgba()"
-Description: "Defines the color value by providing three comma separated values along with an optional fourth value.
-The first value represents the red value, the second represents the green value, and the third represents the blue value.
-The optional fourth value represents the alpha value, the transparency of a color."
+Description: "Defines the color by providing the red value, the green value, the blue value, and an optional alpha value, the transparency of a color."
 Subjects:
+  - "Web Development"
-  - "Color"
+  - "Web Design"
 Tags:
   - "Color"
+  - "Functions"
 Catalog Content:
   - "https://www.codecademy.com/learn/learn-css"
   - "https://www.codecademy.com/learn/paths/front-end-engineer-career-path"